minecraftforum/rules-archive/rules/minecraft_ps3_edition/rules.markdown

-# Minecraft: Xbox 360 Edition
+# Minecraft: PlayStation 3 Edition

 * __Do not partake in or create platform wars__